sa6mwa/prokope/README.md

-even more so) where failure is praised as a learning opportunity (an opportunity to respond with the four virtues) - key practices in a *learning organization* - are soaked in Stoicism (e.g: Epictetus, Discourses 3.22).
+even more so) where failure is praised as a learning opportunity (an opportunity to respond with the four virtues) - key practices in a *learning organization* - are soaked in Stoicism (e.g: Epictetus, Discourses 3:22).
 Negative visualization - *premeditatio malorum* - (Seneca) is pre-mortem before being rediscovered and re-branded as pre-mortem.
-It is the [philosophical origin](https://www.routledge.com/The-Philosophy-of-Cognitive-Behavioural-Therapy-CBT-Stoic-Philosophy/Robertson/p/book/9780367219147) of cognitive behaviour therapy, but perhaps it has influenced software development even more as it is a perfect fit for the modern ever-changing or at the very least rapidly changing world.
-A world that *demands* agility, flexibility and an interative way of working.
+It is the [philosophical origin](https://www.routledge.com/The-Philosophy-of-Cognitive-Behavioural-Therapy-CBT-Stoic-Philosophy/Robertson/p/book/9780367219147) of cognitive behaviour therapy, but perhaps it has influenced software development even more as it is a perfect fit for the modern rapidly changing environment.
+A world that *demands* agility, flexibility and an iterative way of working with frequent throw-away-your-darlings refactoring (*returning* it instead of loosing it followed by a sense of separation anxiety).
+Nothing is lost as the routine involves continuous learning and reflection towards incrementally better solutions.

+Roger, but what if I would prefer a more... *formal* name?

+How about `ISARPFEA`?

+But that's eight characters.

+Fine, `ISRPFEA` then...

-## The seven steps
+## ISARPFEA

+The seven steps: INI, SAC, RPM, PRE, 5PO, EXE, AAR.

-1. INI: Initial tasking, preferably one sentence or no more than a paragraph (from *senior commander* or business executive, customer, etc).
+1. **INI**: Initial tasking, preferably one sentence or no more than a paragraph (from *senior commander* or business executive, customer, etc).
 Could be...
    * Mission